hpowell20/cs2063-master/Fall2023/labs/LabExam/README.md

 * `MyAdapter` corresponds to the RecyclerView class being used to populate the view with games information.
   * When the name of a games is clicked the `DetailActivity` will be launched via an explicit `Intent`
-    * For example, in the screenshot for `MainActivity` the user has visited IV - Brazil, VII - Chili, and VIII - England

 * `LoadDataTask` is used to read in the details and updated the view using a separate thread